yuchen-sh/News/index.md

 <!-- ## <span id="j2"><font color='darkblue' face="Georgia">RECENT NEWS</font></span> -->
+* \[08.2024\] Invited to attend the NSF Workshop on Sustainable Computing AI at Purdue University.

+* \[08.2024\] Will attend the NSF CSSI/CyberTraining/SCIPE PI Meeting at Charlotte, NC!
+Please feel free to reach out if you'd like to have a chat there!

 * \[08.2024\] Congrats on the acceptance of our three papers focusing on Localization against Jamming Attacks, DT Synchronization, and Clustered Federated Learning at the IEEE Global Communications Conference (GLOBECOM)!

 * \[07.2024\] Media coverage on ["How a ‘Digital Twin’ Can Make Wireless Networks Faster, More Reliable"](https://news.ncsu.edu/2024/07/improved-edge-caching/).